When you’re running an agency, you know you’ll hear from prospective clients with what I call “big dreams and small budgets.”

 The client could do a smaller Phase 1 to get started.
 Or you could help them adjust their expectations downward to reflect what they really need.

-If you propose a smaller-scope initial step, be VERY CLEAR about what it does and doesn’t include.
+If you propose a smaller-scope initial step, be very clear about what it does and doesn’t include.
 I recommend including a list of exclusions in the SOW that covers anything you discussed in the sales process that didn’t make it into the final scope.

 And be ready to repeat yourself.
-I helped run a website project with a big budget—$300,000—that still was smaller than what the client originally wanted.
+I helped run a website project with a big budget—$400,000—that still was smaller than what the client originally wanted.
 We’d also negotiated with the client’s Procurement department, with the client in the dark about the final feature list.
 We spent long time explaining to the client’s marketing department what their procurement department had ultimately bought.

 I’d do this approach only if you think it’s going to be worth it.
 The problem is that clients who accept a reduced scope to fit a small budget almost always expect big-budget service.
 They may even resent your work, because they see it as a reminder that they can’t afford what they really wanted.
 I saw this for a client that wanted us to build a clone of Facebook for a niche group.
-We originally quoted $100K and they got my boss down to $30K.
-By the end, it was not a $30K project.
+We originally quoted $100K and they got my boss down to $40K.
+By the end, it was not a $40K project.

 Option 2: Refer them to someone else… and get them on your email list.